Australian Border Force: Passenger profiling and watchlists

 The Australian Border Force uses a "big data" analysis ecosystem to monitor people and cargo entering and leaving Australia.
 This includes the use of machine learning capabilities across a range of analytical platforms that draw together multiple data sources to provide insights.
 The Central Movement Alert List (CMAL) is an electronic watch list, containing information about individuals who pose either an immigration or national security concern to the Australian Government as well as information on lost, stolen or fraudulent travel documents.
 CMAL comprises two databases, the Person Alert List (PAL) and the Document Alert List (DAL).
-The PAL database stores the biographical details of identities of concern and DAL is a list of lost, fraudulent or stolen travel documents.
-PAL records are categorised according to the reason for listing the identity—the alert reason code (ARC).
-There are 19 ARCs with each being categorised as high, medium, or low risk.
+The PAL database stores the biographical details of identities of concern, and DAL is a list of lost, fraudulent or stolen travel documents.
+PAL records are categorized according to the reason for listing the identity—the alert reason code (ARC).
+There are 19 ARCs, with each being categorised as high, medium, or low risk.

 Australian Members of Parliament have expressed concerns about the lack of systematic control over data input and maintenance of the Alert List, stating that Australian citizens and visitors may suffer inconvenience or harassment due to misinformation or incorrect information being entered into the system.
 The Australian Border Force receives Passenger Name Record data from airlines operating into and out of Australia.
 PNR data is information about passengers that is held by airlines on their computer reservation system.
 PNR data includes approximately 106 different fields such as passenger name(s), sex, passport number, nationality, travel companions, frequent flyer Information, date and place of ticket issue, contact phone numbers, credit card number and expiry date, number of bags, seat allocation, and the passenger's full itinerary.